jckuri/Object_Detection_in_Urban_Environment/README.md

 However, my GPU only has 3 Gb of memory.
 And I had to do many memory-saving tricks to train this neural network.

-First, I used this code in the following link in order to avoid loading many stuff at the GPU initialization.
+First, I used this piece of code within the following link in order to avoid loading many stuff at the GPU initialization.

 ```